swanhong/swanhong.github.io/_pages/about.md

 ## News and Upcoming Events

+- The paper [[HKC+21]](https://eprint.iacr.org/2021/551.pdf) with title "Efficient Sorting of Homomorphic Encrypted Data with k-way Sorting Network" is now available at ePrint.

 - My SNU team was chosen as one of the first winners of Track 1 in iDASH 2020 competition! [(link)](http://www.humangenomeprivacy.org/2020/)